NewGaea/adinjo-journalist/texts/hobbit_01.md

 -----

-Jalu kinta hemlé lova ni HOBBIT jenetolotel.
+Lova,  jalu   kinta,  ni  HOBBIT  jenetolot
+Hole  earth  under  in  hobbit  live.PASTPASS
 (We introduce _kinta_ to mean "under", and _lova_ to refer to a "hole")

 Lova kintasa yans,